Learning as a Living Relationship

 How can we move from sustaining the higher education to regenerating it?

-What would it mean for DCF to become a regenerative learning network that answers to no single institution?
+What would it mean for a regenerative learning network to belong to no single institution?

 How is our work in education accountable to place: ecologically, historically, culturally, ethically?